-For pupils of primary school age we offer a short weekend course in Gartmore House, Aberfoyle.
-This would be as a member of the Primary Training Orchestra.
+For pupils of primary school age we offer a short intensive rehearsal weekend at Bishopbriggs Academy.
 This is open to any pupil who has reached a standard which would enable them to play elementary orchestral music.
-On their return there is a short informal concert of the music they have studied.
+On the Sunday afternoon there is a short informal concert of the music they have studied.
 The orchestra can have around 100 members.

 For those who have progressed beyond this, we offer the opportunity to audition for the Primary Schools Orchestra which plays music of a much higher standard.
-We offer a longer residential course of 5 days to this orchestra.
+In 2024 we hope to offer a longer residential course of 5 days to this orchestra.
 The concert following this is a more formal one where parents are asked to buy tickets.
 There are approximately 80-90 children involved at this stage.

 When pupils have reached Secondary School age we provide two orchestras for those who play stringed instruments and two wind bands for all the woodwind, brass and percussion players.
 One of each type of group is designed as a training ground to which entry is open.
 The other is of a much higher standard and requires an audition before a place is offered.

-These groups undertake a series of fortnightly rehearsals between October and March and include a residential weekend in their schedule.
-There are two concerts in March, one for the string groups and one for the wind groups.
-In total, between 250 and 300 pupils take part in these groups.
+These groups undertake a series of Sunday rehearsals between October and March and include a intensive non-residential weekend in their schedule.
+There is a concert in March, for all these groups held at the new RSNO Centre.
+Between 250 and 300 pupils take part in these groups.

 The two senior groups produce the players required for the Secondary Schools Orchestra which is the most advanced level of all.
 Entry to this is also by competitive audition.

-This orchestra has a residential course of 5 days in June and the course once again ends in a concert.
+This orchestra has a residential course of 5 days in June which is held at St Andrews University and the course once again ends in a concert.
 This group involves 85-95 pupils.